MorrellLAB/Cowpea_Pangenome/Core_vs_Noncore/create_core_noncore_bed.md

 ## Data files, including VCF are below
 [Google Drive](https://drive.google.com/drive/folders/1iQaLW4SLmN2lP7q4k3uovHK3SvsxGbVi)

-* For gene names length, use the primary transcript, already reported in the files from Stefano Lonardi
+* For the names of genes to consider for length estimates, use the list of primary transcript, already reported in the files from Stefano Lonardi.
-* But, the GFF includes `.v1.2`in the 'ID' and the 'Parent' field but not in the 'Name' field
+* But, the GFF includes `.v1.2`in the 'ID' and the 'Parent' field but not in the 'Name' field.
 * Nathan's core gene list has names that look like the examples below with no transcript ID but a version number Vigun01g000500.v1.2
 Vigun01g000700.v1.2